osteele/hackingthelibrary.org/_assignments/mini-project-1.md

 <i>Due {{ page.parts[1].due_date | date: '%a %b %-d' }}</i>

-<i>You may stop working on Part 1, regardless of state of completion, after eight hours of out-of-class, minus however long the lab work and readings took.
-(Your total out-of-class time is not required to total more than eight hours.)
-If your work is incomplete because you ran out of time, please make this known to me.</i>

 * Demonstrable code in a GitHub repository.
 * A five-minute project review presentation.